 Leontovych studied from 1892 and graduated from the Kamianets-Podilskiy Theological Seminary in 1899 and broke the family tradition by becoming a music teacher instead of a priest.
 He studied singing and various instruments, including the violin.
 As a composer, he was greatly influenced by the music and style of Mykola Lysenko.

 Leontovytch wrote over 150 choral works, and he was working on an opera based on Ukrainian myths.
 Yet, he was murdered before he could finish the work in 1921 by a Soviet agent.
 Many Ukrainian musicians were killed by the Soviets for giving expression to Ukrainian culture.

 His most famous melody, even used in Hollywood Christmas movies, is his “Shcherdryk” Carol of the Bells.
-Although it isn’t piano music, I want to mention this, since it is such famous and enchanting music.
+Although it isn’t piano music, I want to mention it since it is so famous and enchanting.

 Viktor Kosenko (1896–1938)

 Viktor Kosenko was born in 1896 in Sint Petersburg and was of Ukrainian descent.
 His family moved to Warsaw in 1898.
 His mother played the piano, sang, and composed.
 Viktor grew up listening to music by Chopin, Brahms, and Ukrainian and Russian folk songs.

 When he was aged six, he started to pick up melodies on the piano.
 He had perfect pitch.
 He played Beethoven’s Pathetique by heart, listening to his sister practicing it at age nine.
 I find such stories amusing, yet we never know to what extent these stories are factual.